LiteLDev/LeviLamina/README.md

   - Supports running on Linux, MacOS platforms via **Wine**, bringing a free plugin experience to other platforms as well: write once, **share on multiple platforms**.

 - 🏆 Sound app ecosystem
-  - A large number of existing plugins, mature publishing platform, instantly 👉[Go to MineBBS](https://www.minebbs.com/resources/?prefix_id=67)👈 to find and download your favorite LL plugins
+  - A large number of existing plugins, mature publishing platform, instantly 👉[Go to official forum](https://forum.litebds.com/)👈 to find and download your favorite LL plugins

 - 🏃 Open Source & Community Building
   - The project is licensed under the `AGPL-3.0` open source license and will **never** be charged for or released as a commercial version.
   - The design philosophy is **decentralised** and you can be assured of a **free** plugin loading framework!